-Students on In-Class Suspension will:
+Prepsters on In-School Suspension will:

-- Check in with the Executive Director upon arrival (who will reiterate the expectations of ICS) and receive their In-Class Suspension Sheet (to track behavior). - Attend classes, receive instruction, and complete class work. - Wear a Student Orientation shirt, provided by the school, signaling that they have lost the privilege of wearing their regular uniform, which is earned by all students who complete Student Orientation. - Not be permitted to communicate verbally or non-verbally with students during the day, including breaks and lunch, except as instructed by a teacher during an academic discussion. - Not participate in selected class activities, as determined by each teacher. - Not participate in recess. - Not be allowed to participate in field trips and other rewards.
+- Check in with the Dean of Culture upon arrival (who will reiterate the expectations of ISS), receive their In-School Suspension Sheet (to track behavior), and their ISS badge (which will remain visible throughout the day). - Attend classes, receive instruction, and complete class work. - Not be permitted to communicate verbally or non-verbally with preparers during the day, including breaks and lunch, except as instructed by a teacher during an academic discussion.

+- Not participate in selected class activities, as determined by each teacher. - Not participate in recess. - Not be allowed to participate in field trips and other rewards.
 Exceptions may be made for certain field trips.

-As with any suspension, a parent meeting with the Executive Director, Prepster Support Coordinator, or other Administrator is required.
+As with any suspension, a parent meeting with the Dean of Culture, Prepster Support Coordinator, or other Administrator is required.